A focused international science team

 Nature Communications, 2022, 13, 479

-Discovery of several wave modes (i.e., more than 30 eigenmodes) coexisting within a large sunspot from observations, supported by theoretical models.
+Discovery of several wave modes (i.e. more than 30 eigenmodes) coexisting within a large sunspot, based on observations and supported by theoretical models.

 A chromospheric resonance cavity in a sunspot mapped with seismology